Campbell-Christie House, Historic New Bridge Landing: A Bergen County Historic Site

 On the Hackensack River’s west bank, near the bridge, is the Steuben House.
 Originally constructed by Jan Zabriskie in 1753 and doubled in size around 1765, it has been referred to as to as among the five “great houses” of Colonial Bergen County.
 The third stone house is the 18th century Demarest House, moved to this site in 1956 and owned by the Demarest-Blauvelt Foundation.
 The Historic New Bridge Landing Park Commission, a partnership of the Bergen County Historical Society, Blauvelt-Demarest Foundation, the County of Bergen, New Jersey Division of Parks & Forestry, New Milford Borough, River Edge Borough and Teaneck Township, operates the New Bridge Landing site.

 This site also contains the County-owned 1888-89 Pratt-type, “pony” truss, iron swing bridge, the oldest highway swing bridge in New Jersey.
 The Campbell-Christie House, along with the other two houses and the bridge, is on the State & National Register of Historical Place.
 It is the headquarters of the Bergen County Historical Society and furnished with the furniture and collection owned by the Society.
 Open year round.
 For the FCHS calendar of event or go to http://www.bergencountyhistory.org.

 (2015 Bergen County Division of Cultural & Historic Affairs)

 The Bergen County Division of Cultural & Affairs received an operating support grant from the New Jersey Historical Commission, a division of the Department of the State.

 Disclaimer: This information is taken directly form my pamphlet from the Bergen County Division of Cultural & Historic Affairs.
 The site holds it position in its participation in the Revolutionary War and should not missed.
+I give them full credit for this information.
 Please call them for more information.